Interior Design

 The same principle applies to taps.
 A well designed tap is more than a finishing touch; it is a hardworking feature that you will use countless times each day.
 Functionality and a design that complements the rest of your kitchen.

 Flooring deserves the same consideration.
 The more wear a material receives, the more hardwearing it needs to be.
-For this reason, I often choose tumbled limestone, which combines durability with timeless character.
+For this reason, we often choose tumbled limestone, which combines durability with timeless character, and for me personally, a timber floor that just gets better with age is a great option for a kitchen.

 Lighting is absolutely essential in a kitchen.
 It is not only about visibility but about creating the right balance of softness, atmosphere and precision.
 The most effective schemes layer different types of light: ambient lighting for overall warmth combined with focused task lighting for safety and efficiency.